The Convex Manifesto

 Digital Asset Innovation

-In many cases, value exchange will relate to one or more forms of digital asset.
+We want to enable true P2P value exchange, which will typically relate to one or more forms of digital asset.
 These assets may be entirely virtual, or represent ownership of some asset in the real world.
-We believe everyone should have the freedom to create and use digital assets.
+We believe everyone should have the freedom to create and use digital assets of any type.

 Data assets may be "on-chain" (part of the global state) or kept "off-chain" on the data lattice.

 Given the infinite variety of possible assets, it is essential to allow users to innovate and create new kinds of assets without limitation.
 This may involve defining rules and governance mechanisms (both on-chain and off-chain).
-Convex technology will allow the development of new digital asset classes on a decentralised basis.
+Convex will facilitate the development of new digital asset classes on a decentralised basis.

 Open Architecture

-Convex must operate as an open network in the spirit of the original Internet.
+Convex will operate as an open network in the spirit of the original Internet

 Convex effectively adds new capabilities to the Internet: a secure, persistent global state machine that can efficiently execute transactions and enforce smart contracts backed by a powerful decentralised data lattice for arbitrary data and compute operations.